 Unusual bottom bracket

-The Revelation has a ‘Bayliss Wiley unit bottom bracket’.
+An unusual feature of the Revelation is its 'Bayliss Wiley unit bottom bracket'.
 This is a separate, self contained unit (a bit like a modern sealed bottom bracket) that fits into a plain, slightly larger-than-usual bottom bracket shell in the frame.
-It comprises a standard spindle and bearings in a steel cylinder with a slightly-modified bearing cup at each end.
-The cylinder is held in the frame by a flange on each of the bearing cups.

-The Bayliss-Wiley Unit Bottom Bracket was introduced in the mid-1940s.
-It was fitted to various English lightweights through the 1950s and, as we can see, a mid-sixties small wheeler as well.
+It comprises a steel cylinder with a slightly modified bearing cup at each end.
+The cylinder is held in the frame – perhaps not very well – by the bearing cups.
+This type of bottom bracket was introduced in the mid-1940s and fitted to various English lightweights through the 1950s and, as we can see, a mid-sixties small wheeler as well.
 How did it end up on the Revelation?
 Maybe the struggling Royal Enfield couldn't resist a job lot.

-The unit bottom bracket was never popular and it had a reputation for being troublesome.
-A lack of positive location allowed it to rotate within the frame, loosening the bearing cups.
-I can vouch for this.
-Within a few weeks of commuter 'testing' of my newly rebuilt Revelation I could discern some strange movement through the cranks, and sure enough the bottom bracket lock ring had undone itself and the BB was free to move laterally some several millimetres.
-The solution is to fix the unit in the frame, using an adhesive and/or a screw.
+The unit bottom bracket was never popular and it had a reputation for coming loose due to a lack of positive location.
+This tallies with my own experience.
+Within a few weeks of commuter 'testing' of my newly rebuilt revelation I could discern some strange movement through the cranks, and sure enough the bottom bracket lock ring had undone itself and the bottom bracket was free to move laterally some several millimetres.
+According to davepalk the solution is to fix the unit in the frame, using an adhesive and/or a screw.
 A second opinion (thanks to vintagebikeshed) is that it is simply not tightened up properly on the lockring side.

 Another feature of dubious value, albeit not so unusual, is the overly high standard gearing, which I calculated at (thanks Sheldon) over 90 gear inches in top.
 A larger rear sprocket has made it much more pleasant to ride.